 disciples that He had risen from the dead.
 It says they left in fear and great

-joy, fear that they had seen an angel, and joy that Jesus had risen from
+joy, fear that they had seen an angel, and joy of the message he told them.
+Fear is always associated with

-the dead.
-Fear is always associated with seeing an angel.
+encountering angels.
 This suggests that they may appear human, but there is something about

-them that is alien; they are from as it were another race of man.
+them that is alien; they are as it were another race of man.
 God will create yet

 another race of man in the future, and each time He does, He tweaks the